mattpolzin/OpenAPIKit/documentation/validation.md

 // Now we create a validation that runs for all requests that
 // have non-nil JSON schemas inlined within them.
 We use a `when`
-// check to skip over any requests that do not have such schemas
+// clause to skip over any requests that do not have such schemas
 // without error.
 let requestBodyContainsName = Validation(
    check: unwrap(\.content[.json]?.schema.schemaValue, into: resourceContainsName),